-5. NOTES:
+NOTES:

-- 1. The members' register will remain closed from 20 October 2021 to 27 October 2021 (both days inclusive).
-Transfers received at Share Registrar Office, Corplink (Pvt) Ltd, Wings Arcade, 1-K, Commercial, Model Town, Lahore by the close of business on 19 October 2021 will be entertained. - 2.
+- The members' register will remain closed from 20 October 2022 to 27 October 2022 (both days inclusive).
+Transfers received at Share Registrar Office, Corplink (Pvt) Ltd, Wings Arcade, 1-K, Commercial, Model Town, Lahore by the close of business on 19 October 2022 will be entertained. - 2.
 A member eligible to attend and vote at this meeting may appoint another person as proxy to attend and vote in the meeting.
 Proxies in order to be effective must be received by the company at the registered office not later than 48 hours before the time for holding the meeting. - 3.
 Shareholders are requested to immediately notify the change in address, if any. - 4.
-In terms of Section 72 of the Companies Act, 2017, shareholders having physical share certificates are requested to please convert the same into book-entry form.
-Shares in book-entry form shall have same rights and privileges but more safe and readily available for sale/purchase at better rates.
-However rights and privileges of physical shares may be restricted at a future date due to non-compliance of section 72 of the Act.
-The Share Registrar of the Company, M/s.
-Corplink (Pvt) Ltd, Wings Arcade, 1-K Commercial, Model Town, Lahore Tel: (042) 35916714 may please be contact for any assistance. - CDC account holders will further have to follow the guidelines as laid down in circular No.1 dated January 26, 2000 issued by the Securities and Exchange Commission of Pakistan: - a.
-For attending the meeting - i).
+CDC account holders will further have to follow the guidelines as laid down in circular No.1 dated January 26, 2000 issued by the Securities and Exchange Commission of Pakistan:

+a.
+For attending the meeting

+- i).
 In case of individuals, the account holder or sub-account holder and/or the person whose securities are in group account and their registration details are uploaded as per the regulations, shall authenticate his/her identity by showing his original computerized national identity card (CNIC) or original passport at the time of attending the meeting. - ii).
-In case of corporate entity, the board of directors' resolution/power of attorney with specimen signatures of the nominee shall be produced (unless it has been provided earlier) at the time of the Meeting - b.
-For appointing proxies - i).
-In case of individuals, the account holder of sub-account holder and/or the person whose securities are in group account and their registration details are uploaded as per the regulations, shall submit the proxy form as per the above requirement. - ii) The proxy form shall be witnessed by two persons whose names, address and CNIC numbers shall be mentioned on the form. - iii) Attested copies of CNIC or the passport of the beneficial owners and the proxy shall be furnished with the proxy form.
+In case of corporate entity, the board of directors' resolution/power of attorney with specimen signatures of the nominee shall be produced (unless it has been provided earlier) at the time of the Meeting b.
+For appointing proxies

+- In case of individuals, the account holder or sub-account holder and/or the person whose securities are in group account and their registration details are uploaded as per the regulations, shall submit the proxy form as per the above requirement. - ii).
+The proxy form shall be witnessed by two persons whose names, addresses and CNIC numbers shall be mentioned on the form. - iii).
+Attested copies of CNIC or the passport of the beneficial owners and the proxy shall be furnished with the proxy form. - iv).
+The proxy shall produce his original CNIC or original passport at the time of the meeting

-- iv) The proxy shall produce his original CNIC or original passport at the time of the meeting. - v).
-In case of corporate entity, the board of directors' resolution/power of attorney with specimen signatures shall be submitted (unless it has been provided earlier) along with proxy form to the company. - 6.
-Financial Statements for the year ended 30-06-2021 are being uploaded on the website of the Company www.dmtextile.com.pk.
-In case a member desired a physical copy, he may approach the Company.
+Financial Statements for the year ended 30-06-2022 are being uploaded on the website of the Company www.dmtextile.com.pk.
+In case a member desired a physical copy, he may approach the Company